egnrse/configs/README.md

 *(/dunst/)*
 A notification (service) daemon, after cloning and installing this git, all files should already be linked correctly (some explanations for the options are in the file)
 Some settings only work on X11! (those are be marked)
-There is a custom script `restartDunst.sh` that restarts dunst and sends some notifications, to easily test changes in dunstrc.
+There is a custom script `restartDunst.sh` that restarts dunst and sends some notifications (if any `$1` is given), to easily test changes in dunstrc.

 ### git